The Institute of Law Clerks of Ontario

 Access to Personal Information

 Members and students can challenge the accuracy and completeness of their personal information and request that it be amended.
 A summary of members' and students' information is available on request.
 More detailed requests which require archive or other retrieval costs may be subject to fees.
-Please make your request in writing to Laura Saunders at email@example.com, or 20 Adelaide Street East, Suite 502, Toronto, Ontario, M5C 2T6 stating as specifically as possible what personal information you are requesting.
+Please make your request in writing to our office at 20 Adelaide Street East, Suite 502, Toronto, Ontario, M5C 2T6 stating as specifically as possible what personal information you are requesting.
 We will respond to such requests within 30 days and will advise members and students within 30 days if we cannot respond within that time.

 If ILCO holds personal information about members and students that is not accurate, complete and up-to-date, we will take reasonable steps to correct it once we are advised that it is incorrect.